 Fernanda Wanderley holds a doctorate in sociology from Columbia University and is the Director of the Institute for social and economic research at the Catholic University (IISEC-UCB), La Paz, Bolivia, and formerly Professor at the University of San Andres (CIDES-UMSA), Center for Development Studies and visiting professor at Gothenburg University and Padua University.
 She has written widely on Bolivian and Latin American development and public policy, care work, labour market, feminist economy and social and solidarity economy, and women’s and children’s rights.
 She has written books and articles on these subjects.
 More information can be found at : https://fernandawanderley.academia.edu/ and www.iisec.ucb.edu.bo

-Jacques Defourny is Full Professor of Non-Profit and Cooperative Economics, and Comparative Economic Systems at HEC – Management School of the University of Liège (Belgium) where he served untill recently as a director of the Centre for Social Economy he founded in 1992.
+Jacques Defourny is a Professor of Non-Profit and Cooperative Economics, and Comparative Economic Systems at HEC – Management School of the University of Liège (Belgium) where he served until recently as the director of the Centre for Social Economy that he founded in 1992.
 J.Defourny holds a Master in Economics (Catholic University of Louvain, Belgium), a Master of Public Administration (Cornell University, USA) and a Ph.D. in Economics (University of Liège).
-He was a founding coordinator (1996-2001) and the first president (2002-2010) of the EMES International Research Network, now a world leading network which gathers 14 university research centres and some 150 individual researchers working on social enterprise, social entrepreneurship, the social and solidarity economy and the third sector issues across all world regions.
+He was a founding coordinator (1996-2001) and the first president (2002-2010) of the EMES International Research Network, now a world leading network which gathers 14 university research centres and some 150 individual researchers working on social enterprises, social entrepreneurship, the social and solidarity economy and the third sector issues across all world regions.

-In 2013, J. Defourny launched (with M. Nyssens) the “International Comparative Social Enterprise Models” (ICSEM) Project carried out jointly by more than 230 researchers from 55 countries across all world regions.
-First scheduled over 5 years, the ICSEM Project actually attracted an increasing number of research partners as well as new funding partners which all together have generated an impressive flow of outputs until the end of 2020.
+In 2013, J. Defourny launched (with M. Nyssens) the “International Comparative Social Enterprise Models” (ICSEM) project jointly carried out by more than 230 researchers from 55 countries across the world.
+First scheduled over 5 years, the ICSEM Project actually attracted an increasing number of research partners as well as new funding partners which all together have generated an impressive flow of outputs.

 Peter was the Deputy Director of UNRISD where he also coordinated research projects on the global financial crisis, corporate social responsibility, business regulation, and the role of civil society actors in governance.
 He was responsible for overseeing the preparation of several of the Institute’s flagship reports, including States of Disarray: The Social Effects of Globalization and Visible Hands: Taking Responsibility for Social Development.